LCCZK/humanoid-swe-challenge/README.md

 The LLM agent connects to an MCP server (one per task) via stdio, receives tool descriptions, and drives the MuJoCo simulation using position observations and velocity control.

-I choose to use MuJoCo because I have trained RL agents in these environments before for my undergraduate dissertation, and I am intrested in seeing how an LLM agent performs on them as a comparison to traditional RL agents.
+I choose to use MuJoCo because I have trained RL agents in similar environments before for my undergraduate dissertation.
+I am intrested in seeing how an LLM agent performs as a comparison to traditional RL agents.

 MCP was chosen for its simplicity and flexibility in exposing tools to the LLM agent.